gantry/docs/pages/01.gantry5/04.tutorials/14.copying-particles/docs.md

 ## Introduction

 Gantry 5 themes are provided with different particles.
-Not every particle is included in every Gantry 5 theme, sometimes you might want to include a particle from another theme into the theme that you are using.
+Not every particle is included in every Gantry 5 theme.
+Sometimes you might want to include a particle from another theme into the theme that you are using.
 This tutorial shows you the safe way to copy particles between themes that won't be overwritten again by theme updates.

-For the purpose of this tutorial the theme you are copying from is the **donor** theme and the theme you are copying to the **recipient** theme.
+For the purpose of this tutorial, the theme you are copying from is the **donor** theme and the theme you are copying to is the **recipient** theme.

 !!!
 CAVEATS:
 !!! * If you copy a particle from one theme to another, and a bug is subsequently found in that particle, it would only be fixed in the **donor** theme (via a theme update release).
 It's therefore your responsibility to watch for **donor** theme updates and see if the particle was changed, meaning that you would then need to update the particle in your **recipient** theme also.